 you.
 Starting aikido training can be a bit intimidating.
 But, there is plenty of help

 from the other students as well as the teachers.

 Watch a Class

 - You can always watch any of our regular classes

 - For most people it's a new situation with new people in an unfamiliar place.
 There is a sort of "culture" of Aikido training that is very new to many people.
 Even the clothing that most people wear

 (martial arts uniforms) is strange.
 It's not surprising that some people come to visit 3 or 4 times before starting

 - Take a Free Introductory Class

-- Come into any regular class the first week of any month (except during some holidays & special events)
+- Come into most any regular class the first week of any month

 - We have 5-Day introductory courses every few months.
 This allows you to get a better taste of the training than one class can provide.
-You can find out when the next intro course starts by checking the Ki Forums.
-You can register online and mail in your payment.
+You can register online, pay online, and or mail in your payment.
 Or you may make payment when you come to the first class.
 It's best to arrive about 15 to 20 minutes before class starts.

 What to Wear and other odds & ends